-When it was time to send our fearless dragon training recruits out into the cold, cruel world we sent them with a little goodie bag containing a dragon toy (the same ones I used for the trophies) and a pair of “dragon socks.”
+When the How to Train your Dragon Party was over it was time to send our fearless dragon training recruits out into the cold, cruel world we sent them with a little goodie bag containing a dragon toy (the same ones I used for the trophies) and a pair of “dragon socks.”
 I can not even begin to tell you how exhausted I was when it was all over!
 Incidentally, the day of the party was MY birthday, so I retired to my room for a snuggle nap with my little dragon boy and let Daddy and the grandparents clean up.
 I think I earned it!

 Happy Birthday, Sweet Boy.
 I hope you loved your How to Train Your Dragon party as much as your mama did.